This is a guide covering the key light.

 Again, we can reference this visual:

-So from the get-go, both of these lights have different purposes.
-Now let’s move on to the usage of both of them in ratios.
+From the get-go, both of these lights have different purposes.
+Now, let’s move on to their usage in ratios.

 When setting the light intensity, the key light is prioritized over the fill lights.
-Since fill lights hold a more supplementary role, it is always used at a low intensity and is usually half of the intensity of key lights.
+Since fill lights hold a more supplementary role, they are always used at a low intensity and are usually half of the intensity of key lights.

 It becomes possible for the photographer to make a warmer light by bouncing the flash to their hands, making the light softer by reflecting it on a wall, and many other methods.